US-Bangla Airlines: Development since 2020

 The airline was supposed to start direct flights from Sylhet to other Bangladeshi cities such as Chittagong, Cox's Bazar and Jessore, as well as a flight from Chittagong to Jessore, in order to make the city of Sylhet more accessible, from mid-2020.
-The airline also announced its plans to add four more international routes to Abu Dhabi, Colombo and Malé in the beginning of 2021.
+It also announced plans to add four more international routes to Abu Dhabi, Colombo and Malé in the beginning of 2021.
 However, these plans were postponed as a result of the COVID-19 pandemic.

-In November 2021, a senior authority of the airline expressed the plan of expansion of the airline for both of its destinations and its fleet, as the airline is willing to add seven new international routes, i.e. Jeddah, Dammam, Medina, Riyadh, Sharjah, Abu Dhabi, Kuwait, Colombo, Sydney, New Delhi, Hyderabad etc. from Dhaka.

-The airline is also planning to introduce Dhaka–New York flight in future, if Bangladesh earned Civil Aviation Category–I. Subsequently, a few destinations in Europe, i.e. London, Paris, Amsterdam and Rome are being planned to be introduced by 2024 with its newly acquired Airbus A330-300.
+In November 2021, a senior authority expressed plans for expansion of both destinations and fleet, with the carrier willing to add seven new international routes, including Jeddah, Dammam, Medina, Riyadh, Sharjah, Abu Dhabi, Kuwait, Colombo, Sydney, New Delhi and Hyderabad from Dhaka.
+It was also considering introducing a Dhaka–New York service in the future, if Bangladesh earned Civil Aviation Category–I status.
+Subsequently, several European destinations — including London, Paris, Amsterdam and Rome — were planned to be introduced by 2024 with the newly acquired Airbus A330-300.

-On 9 February 2024, the airline received its first wide-body aircraft, an Airbus A330-300 leased from Hi Fly (airline)'s Maltese division.
-It has 436 seats in all Economy class configurations.
-The airline also has plans to acquire another one.
-The airline plans to use these fleets in routes to cities in Middle Eastern countries including Saudi Arabia, Kuwait, and Bahrain, and also for Hajj flights.
+On 9 February 2024, the company received its first wide-body aircraft, an Airbus A330-300 leased from Hi Fly's Maltese division.
+The aircraft has 436 seats in an all-Economy class configuration, and another is planned to be acquired.
+These aircraft are intended to be used on routes to Middle Eastern cities, including those in Saudi Arabia, Kuwait and Bahrain, as well as for Hajj flights.